abporter521/CS3500-TankWars/TankWars/RESOURCES/README.txt

 ﻿This is the README file for the final project of CS3500.
 This project was created by team FlyBoys.
 Team members are Adam Scott and Andrew Porter.
-19 November 2020
+3 December 2020

 MODEL
 Our model consisted of various classes that are found in the game.
 These objects are tanks, walls, projectiles, beams, powerups, world, Vector 2D and ControlCommand.
 A brief overview of each of these will be given.

 Tanks - Tank objects store all the necessary fields received by the server per PS8 instructions.
-This includes a living state, ID, turret direction, body direction, hitpoints, etc.
+This includes a living state, ID, turret direction, body direction, hitpoints,powerUp number, fired status, and an individual frame counter, etc.
 Inside of the tank class file is a contructor with these fields.
 For the purposes of this particular assignment, we are content with the only methods being in this class are getter and setter methods for these fields.